Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 While medications and treatment have improved the quality of life for those with cystinosis, there is no getting around kidney failure at some point.

 For the Root family, that meant the news, that not just one of their children would require a kidney transplant, but all three.

-First to get a new kidney in June of 2016 was the oldest of the three brothers, Marcus.
-Gary remembers, “With Marcus we we knew it was a risk, but I’m not going to deny anything that can help my son.
+The first to get a new kidney in June of 2016 was the oldest of the three brothers, Marcus.
+Gary remembers, “With Marcus, we knew it was a risk, but I’m not going to deny anything that can help my son.
 We put an article out for a live donor through the paper in Canon City and as soon as we put the article out we got a call that there was a donor for him.”